daniel-234/frontend-nanodegree-neighborhood-map/README.md

 * [Mastering KnockoutJS - by Timothy Moran](https://www.packtpub.com/web-development/mastering-knockoutjs)
 * [Another look at Custom Bindings for KnockoutJS - KnockMeOut](http://www.knockmeout.net/2011/07/another-look-at-custom-bindings-for.html)
 * [JSFiddle - Knockout custom binding with multiple parameters](https://jsfiddle.net/NathanFriend/sectn9va/)
-* To update the list View I used some code from the following answer on Stackoverflow.
+* To update the list View I used some code from the following answer on Stackoverflow:
 * [Stackoverflow - Remove all child elements of a DOM node in JavaScript](http://stackoverflow.com/questions/3955229/remove-all-child-elements-of-a-dom-node-in-javascript)